ajgajg1134/jekyll-site/index.md

 # [](#header-1)Composing

 Andrew has been composing music since 2008.
 Andrew has written music across a variety of genres and instrumentations.
-He has written music for RIT film student short projects as well as several small indie games out of RIT. blah
+He has written music for RIT film student short projects as well as several small indie games out of RIT.

 ## [](#header-2)Selected Examples